 Lipid levels may become abnormal because of changes that occur with aging, various disorders (including inherited ones), use of certain drugs, or lifestyle (such as consuming a diet high in saturated fat, being physically inactive, or being overweight).

-Abnormal levels of lipids (especially cholesterol) can lead to long-term problems, such as atherosclerosis.
-Generally, a high total cholesterol level (which includes LDL, HDL, and VLDL cholesterol), particularly a high level of LDL (the "bad") cholesterol, increases the risk of atherosclerosis and thus the risk of heart attack or stroke.
+Abnormally high levels of certain lipids (especially cholesterol) can lead to long-term problems, such as atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .
+Generally, a high total cholesterol level (which includes LDL, HDL, and VLDL cholesterol), particularly a high level of LDL (the "bad") cholesterol, increases the risk of atherosclerosis and thus the risk of heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more or stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more .
 However, not all types of cholesterol increase this risk.
 A high level of HDL (the "good") cholesterol may decrease risk, and conversely, a low level of HDL cholesterol may increase risk.